-I think of the x-axis as the employment to MSP owner axis, where you start with employment and move toward thinking like an MSP owner.
+I think of the x-axis as the employment to entrepreneur axis, where you start with employment and move toward thinking like an owner and then investor.

 The y-axis is the level of independence.

-The next step is the leap to true MSP ownership thinking where you become a business owner.
-You remain dependent on funding, clients, and the world around you but you build your business as an MSP owner.
+The next step is the leap to true entrepreneurial thinking, where you become a business owner.
+You remain dependent on funding, clients, and the world around you, but you build your business as an entrepreneur.

-The final level is investor, where you bring an MSP ownership mindset to others.
-Investors are much more independent since they are not relying on one business or one way of thinking but are applying MSP ownership thinking across a range of opportunities.
+The final level is investor, where you bring an entrepreneurship mindset to others.
+Investors are much more independent since they are not relying on one business or one way of thinking but are applying entrepreneurship thinking across a range of opportunities.

 All of that may be true, but “mindset” is a higher level than that, it is a perspective, it is how you think about and approach the opportunity that matters.

 Below I go through each one of these.

 Almost everyone begins to approach business with an employee mindset.
 Generally, our first introduction to business is getting a job.
 My first job was at a pizza restaurant.
 I went into the restaurant, ordered my personal pizza, and asked for an application.